 Mercedes-Benz GLK-Class Overview

 The GLK is competitive among compact luxury SUVs, and overall it is a much more appealing vehicle than the less-expensive GLA.
 Its 3.5-liter V6 is smooth and punchy, and returned 21-mpg overall.
 The GLK rides well, except for some side-to-side rocking on rough pavement.
 Handling is fairly nimble.
 The high seating position gives a good view out and the front seats are firm and well-shaped.
 Rear leg room is stingy, and the wide doorsills impede access.
 The controls take some time to master, but are more logical than those in some newer Mercedes-Benzes.
 The interior is plus and luxurious.
 Reliability has been above average for both V6 and diesel versions.
+A redesigned 2016 model called the GLC will go on sale in November.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).